Find the best Top 20 business ideas for computer science graduates and start generating passive income.

 Think you have what it takes?
 Here’s some more information on Getting Hired as a Computer Programmer or Developer!

-#7 Systems Analyst What they do:
+#7 Systems Analysts What they do:

 A systems analyst gathers data for an organization by looking at its current operational procedures and finding ways to improve them with technology.
 If your company’s production line isn’t able to keep up with demand then this person would create reports showing exactly where things are being bottlenecked so they can be fixed.